 Managing Director / Chief Operating Officer

 Eniola Bello is Managing Director, THISDAY Newspapers, Lagos.
-He joined Leaders & Company Ltd., a month after it launched THISDAY in January 1995.
+He joined THISDAY, a month after it started publication in January 1995.
 He brought to THISDAY varied experiences from Vanguard Newspapers (1991-1992), African Concord(1992-1994) and PMNews (1994-1995).
 Bello has at various times been THISDAY's Deputy Editor, Editor Saturday, Editor Sunday and Editor Daily.
-He was the first to edit all the titles in the stable and was appointed MD in Dec.
+He was the first to edit all the titles in the stable and was appointed Managing Director in Dec.
 2005.
 Born July 21, 1964 in Ayetoro Gbede, Kogi State, Bello read English at the University of Ilorin, Nigeria(1985-1988), attended Times Journalism Institute, Lagos for a PGD in Journalism(1990) and later completed a Masters in English Language at the University of Lagos, Nigeria(1993).
 Popularly known as Eni-B after his column of the same name, Bello has also attended an Executive programme at the Stanford Graduate School of Business, San Francisco, United States as well as Print Media Academy Summer University, Heidelberg, Germany.
 A Fellow of the Foreign Press Centre, Japan, Bello has participated in several conferences and seminars.
 He was a member of the Nigerian Government Vision 20:2020.
 He is also a member of Nigeria Institute of Management, Nigeria Institute of Public Relations, Nigeria Union of Journalists, and Nigeria Guild of Editors.
-He is married to Helen Olufunke and has four children.

 Deputy Managing Director